TongchengOpenSource/smart-doc/README.md

 [![chinese](https://img.shields.io/badge/chinese-中文文档-brightgreen)](https://github.com/shalousun/smart-doc/blob/master/README_CN.md)

 ## Introduce
-Smart-doc is a tool that supports both JAVA RESTFUL API and Apache Dubbo RPC interface document generation..
+smart-doc is a tool that supports both JAVA REST API and Apache Dubbo RPC interface document generation.
 Smart-doc is based on interface source code analysis to generate interface documents, and zero annotation intrusion.
-You only need to write java standard comments when developing, smart-doc can help you generate a simple and clear markdown Or a static html document.
-If you are tired of the numerous annotations and strong intrusion code contamination of document tools like swagger, then hug smart-doc!
+You only need to write Javadoc comments when developing, smart-doc can help you generate Markdown or HTML5 document. smart-doc does not need to inject annotations into the code like Swagger.
 ## Features
-- Zero annotation, zero learning cost, only need to write standard java document comments.
+- Zero annotation, zero learning cost, only need to write standard JAVA document comments.
 - Automatic derivation based on source code interface definition, powerful return structure derivation support.
-- Support Spring MVC, Spring Boot, Spring Boot Web Flux (Controller mode writing), Feign.
+- Support Spring MVC, Spring Boot, Spring Boot Web Flux (Not support endpoint), Feign.
 - Supports the derivation of asynchronous interface returns such as Callable, Future, CompletableFuture.
-- Support JAVA's JSR303 parameter verification specification.
+- Support JSR-303 parameter verification specification.
 - Support for automatic generation of request examples based on request parameters.
-- Support for generating json return value examples.
+- Support for generating JSON return value examples.
 - Support for loading source code from outside the project to generate field comments (including the sources jar package).
-- Support for generating multiple formats of documents: Markdown, HTML5, Asciidoctor,Postman Collection json,Open Api 3.0.
+- Support for generating multiple formats of documents: Markdown, HTML5, Asciidoctor,Postman Collection json,OpenAPI 3.0.
 - Support for exporting error codes and data dictionary codes to API documentation.
 - Support Apache Dubbo RPC.
 ## Getting started